 Cathedra Clerecia - stairway to heaven.

-When you visit Salamanca, take a walk through the towers of Cathedra Clerecia (Clerecia Church Towers).
+One of the most memorable things to do in Salamanca is walking through the towers of Cathedra Clerecia (Clerecia Church Towers).
 These are known as the Scala Coeli – “stairway to heaven”.
 Tiny steep stairs will take you to the top of the tower, so you can experience incredible views over the city.
 The entrance is about 4 euro but this is really a must to see.

 Convento de San Esteban.